Skip to main content

 Get a Free Consultation

-Workers' Compensation Lawyers Glendale, WIIf you’ve been injured at work, you may want to hire Glendale workers’ compensation lawyers to help you with your case.
+If you’ve been injured at work, you may want to hire Glendale workers’ compensation lawyers to help you with your case.
 Once you’ve filed a claim, you may be asked to have an independent medical examination to review your condition.
-If you’re asked to attend an examination, don’t panic — inform your workers’ compensation lawyers in Glendale who may be able to tell you what to expect.
-Learn more about What Happens After a Work-Related Injury?
+If you’re asked to attend an examination, don’t panic — inform your workers’ compensation lawyers who may be able to tell you what to expect.
+For help, reach out to Hickey & Turim SC for a free consultation.

 Once the exam is complete, the doctor may issue a report that includes answers to one or more of the following questions: